AvinashMahala/MicroservicesApp/README.md

 - `docker-compose unpause`: Unpause services.
 - `docker-compose kill`: Kill services.
 -

- `docker-compose images`: List images used by created containers.

-Please refer to the specific service directories and Docker Compose files for more detailed instructions and configurations.

 This comprehensive README file should help anyone understand and reproduce your microservices-based web application project successfully.
 Make sure to keep it updated as your project evolves or new features are added.